 My health hacks

-What’s even better is that it was entirely free and surprisingly easy.
+It was entirely free and surprisingly easy.

 Nasal breathing